navarrastar/locus/info/gear.md

 - The item's level combined with your level determines the likelyhood of seeing it in the shop
 - To upgrade items, you must buy the item again from the shop, and they will combine into 1 item of increased level.

+**General idea**
+After every fight, this is what happens:
+- A wheel is spun that determines how many skill points are given out to everyone.
+- Each player is awarded a Chip.
+- The Chip Auction is held.
+(Shown 3 tft items)
+- The player is shown